 \subsection{Diagnostic Workflow for Skeleton Construction}

-Effective skeleton design requires systematic validation: (1) Construct candidate skeleton using domain-appropriate method, (2) Validate on n=50 examples by computing KL(P||S) and $\rho(X_t, H_t)$—reject if $KL < 2$, $KL > 10$, or $\rho > -0.3$, (3) Manual inspection of 20 generated examples to verify that $M_t$ peaks align with semantic completion points, (4) Ablate clip bound $B$—if many $X_t = B$ (saturated), increase $B$; if $X_t \ll B$ always, decrease $B$.
+Effective skeleton design requires systematic validation.
+First, construct candidate skeleton using domain-appropriate method.
+Second, validate on n=50 examples by computing KL(P||S) and $\rho(X_t, H_t)$; reject if $KL < 2$, $KL > 10$, or $\rho > -0.3$.
+Third, manually inspect 20 generated examples to verify that $M_t$ peaks align with semantic completion points.
+Fourth, ablate clip bound $B$: if many $X_t = B$ (saturated), increase $B$; if $X_t \ll B$ always, decrease $B$.